-New to TSTC West Texas is the Digital Signage program, the only degree of its kind in Texas.
 Digital Signage, also known as Narrowcasting or Digital Out Of Home (DOOH) advertising, allows information to be displayed on digital screens in almost any location.
 The information might be advertisements, entertainment, or information.
 It can be changed or scheduled according to season, time of day, or day of week.
 Digital Signage is revolutionizing the advertizing and entertainment industries.
-Digital Signage media is special-it is not TV, and it is not a website.
+It is changing the workplace and our travels.
+Digital Signage media is special...
+It is not TV...
+It is not a website...
 The content created for Digital Signage is new, refreshing, and different from any other medium yet encountered.